-"Precise" means information that indicates circumstances that exist or may reasonably be expected to come into existence or an event that has occurred or may reasonably be expected to occur and is specific enough to enable a conclusion to be drawn as to the possible effect of those circumstances or that event on the price of the instrument.
+"Precise" means information that indicates circumstances that exist or may reasonably be expected to come into existence or an event that has occurred or may reasonably be expected to occur and is specific enough to enable a conclusion to be drawn as to the possible effect of those circumstances or that event on the price.

 The only possible exception to this rule is if a client has appropriately advised Longview that they wish to provide additional funds, to withdraw funds, or terminate their account.
-Additional funds and withdrawals will be undertaken in proportion to their portfolio in accordance with Longview's execution procedures. (ie pro rata across all existing holdings).
-This potential exception exists because the transaction was not undertaken on the basis of that inside information and the decision to trade is based upon a client instruction (which would be implemented indiscriminately, whether the outcome of the inside information were to present a positive or negative outlook for the portfolio security concerned).
+Additional funds and withdrawals will be undertaken in proportion to their portfolio in accordance with Longviews execution procedure. (ie pro rata across all existing holdings).
+This potential exception exists because the transaction was not undertaken on the basis of that inside information and the decision to trade is based upon a pre-existing determination for accounts to hold a pro-rata share of the security in question (and this would be implemented indiscriminately, whether the outcome of the inside information were to present a positive or negative outlook for the portfolio security concerned).
 Longview maintains records of all client contribution and withdrawal instructions.